 The Registrar will remove any penalty that has been imposed incorrectly (for example, through error or miscalculation, or by a subsequent variation which decreases the liability).

 If the Registrar makes a decision to remit only part of the penalty, or to not remit any part of the penalty, the Registrar must give written notice of the decision to the parent who is liable to pay the penalty (CSA Act section 64AH(2)).
-The notice must also include, or be accompanied by, a statement that the parent can object to the decision (CSA Act paragraph 64AH(3)(a), CSRC Act section 80, item 12) and apply to the AAT for a review of the objection decision if aggrieved (4.1) (CSA Act paragraph 64AH(3)(b), CSRC Act section 89).
+The notice must also include, or be accompanied by, a statement that the parent can object to the decision (CSA Act paragraph 64AH(3)(a), CSRC Act section 80, item 12) and apply to the ART for a review of the objection decision if aggrieved by that decision (4.1) (CSA Act paragraph 64AH(3)(b), CSRC Act section 89).

 Last reviewed: